stijn-dejongh/lovecraft_public_domain/raw_converts/sh.md

 hours.
 Sleep seized me quickly, and I was at once haunted with dreams of the most disturbing kind.
 I felt, in my visions, a cosmic and abysmal loneness; with hostility surging from all sides upon some prison where I lay confined.
 I seemed bound and gagged, and taunted by the echoing yells of distant multitudes who thirsted for my blood.
-My uncle&rsquo;s face came to me with less pleasant associations than in waking hours, and I recall many futile struggles and attempts to scream.
+My uncle's face came to me with less pleasant associations than in waking hours, and I recall many futile struggles and attempts to scream.
 It was not a pleasant sleep, and for a second I was not sorry for the echoing shriek which clove through the barriers of dream and flung me to a sharp and startled awakeness in